 I’ve written before about the power of literate programming, using to create reports when code runs.
 It’s fairly simple to combine this with the graphical drawing packages to create impressive graphs and figures on the fly.
 A lot of academics I’ve spoken to have shied away from using for drawing, despite being very proficient with the textual layout.
 Similarly, a lot of students on the OU Mathematics degree write up all of their assignments in but drop in hand drawn graphs and diagrams.
 Just like anything else in , once you get your head around how it works, it’s actually not that difficult to create very complex structures.
 Continue reading Diagrams with LaTeX – easier than you might think

 Yesterday I had the great pleasure in being part of the global WiDS2017 event show casing women in all aspects of data science.
 The main conference was held at Stanford but over 75 locations world wide had rebroadcasts and local events, of which Reading was one.
 In addition to spending a great evening with some amazing women, I was asked to speak in the career panel on my experiences and overall journey.
 Continue reading WiDS2017: Women in Data Science Reading

-At the end of my last post in this series, we had added the top cover, filament guide and hood.
-This post focuses on the rear cover and some additional maintenance, covering issues 82-84 of 3D Create and Print by Eaglemoss Technology.
+At the end of my last post in this series, we had completed the build.
+This post focuses on installation of the software and updating the firmware ready to print, from issues 65 and 76 of 3D Create and Print by Eaglemoss Technology.
 If you’ve skipped a part of this series you can start from the beginning, including details of the Vector 3 printer I’m building on my 3D printer page.